From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: Proofs of All Technical Results in Sections , , , and

 \begin{theorem}[Theorem 4.1 from \cite{chen2025non}] Consider a Markovian SA of the form

 where $\{Y_k\}$ is a stochastic process taking values in a finite set $\mathcal{Y}$ and $\mathcal{T}:\mathbb{R}^d\times \mathcal{Y}\to \mathbb{R}^d$ is an operator.
-Suppose that the following assumptions are satisfied: \begin{enumerate}[(1)] \item The stochastic process $\{Y_k\}$ is a uniformly ergodic Markov chain with stationary distribution $\nu$. \item The operator $\bar{\mathcal{T}}:\mathbb{R}^d\to\mathbb{R}^d$ defined as $\bar{\mathcal{T}}(x)=\mathbb{E}_{Y\sim \nu}[\mathcal{T}(x,Y)]$ is a contraction mapping with respect to $p_\mysp(\cdot)$, with contraction factor $\beta'\in (0,1)$. \item The operator $\mathcal{T}(\cdot)$ satisfies $p_\mysp(\mathcal{T}(x_1,y)-\mathcal{T}(x_2,y))\leq A_1p_\mysp(x_1-x_2)$ and $p_\mysp(\mathcal{T}(0,y)\leq B_1$ for any $x_1,x_2\in\mathbb{R}^d$ and $y\in\mathcal{Y}$, where $A_1,B_1>0$ are constants. \end{enumerate} Then, when using $\alpha_k=\alpha/(k+h)$ with appropriately chosen $\alpha$ and $h$, we have $\mathbb{E}[p_\mysp(x_k-x^*)^2]\leq \tilde{\mathcal{O}}(1/k)$, where $x^*$ is a particular solution to $p_\mysp(\bar{\mathcal{T}}(x)-x)=0$, which is guaranteed to exist due to the seminorm fixed-point theorem \cite[Theorem 2.1]{chen2025non}. \end{theorem}
+Suppose that the following assumptions are satisfied: \begin{enumerate}[(1)] \item The stochastic process $\{Y_k\}$ is a uniformly ergodic Markov chain with stationary distribution $\nu$. \item The operator $\bar{\mathcal{T}}:\mathbb{R}^d\to\mathbb{R}^d$ defined as $\bar{\mathcal{T}}(x)=\mathbb{E}_{Y\sim \nu}[\mathcal{T}(x,Y)]$ is a contraction mapping with respect to $\mysp(\cdot)$, with contraction factor $\beta'\in (0,1)$. \item The operator $\mathcal{T}(\cdot)$ satisfies $\mysp(\mathcal{T}(x_1,y)-\mathcal{T}(x_2,y))\leq A_1\mysp(x_1-x_2)$ and $\mysp(\mathcal{T}(0,y)\leq B_1$ for any $x_1,x_2\in\mathbb{R}^d$ and $y\in\mathcal{Y}$, where $A_1,B_1>0$ are constants. \end{enumerate} Then, when using $\alpha_k=\alpha/(k+h)$ with appropriately chosen $\alpha$ and $h$, we have $\mathbb{E}[\mysp(x_k-x^*)^2]\leq \tilde{\mathcal{O}}(1/k)$, where $x^*$ is a particular solution to $\mysp(\bar{\mathcal{T}}(x)-x)=0$, which is guaranteed to exist due to the seminorm fixed-point theorem \cite[Theorem 2.1]{chen2025non}. \end{theorem}

-To apply Theorem \ref{thm:seminorm-contractive-sa} to $Q$-learning with universal stepsizes as described in Eq. (\ref{algo:illustration}), we only need to verify Assumption (3) because Assumption (1) holds under Assumption \ref{as:MC} and Assumption (2) has been verified in Lemma \ref{le:ABO-contraction}.
+To apply Theorem \ref{thm:seminorm-contractive-sa} to $Q$-learning with universal stepsizes as described in Equation (\ref{algo:illustration}), we only need to verify Assumption (3) because Assumption (1) holds under Assumption \ref{as:MC} and Assumption (2) has been verified in Lemma \ref{le:ABO-contraction}.

 Using the definition of $G(\cdot)$, for any $Q_1,Q_2\in\mathbb{R}^{|\mathcal{S}||\mathcal{A}|}$ and $y=(s_0,a_0,s_1)\in\mathcal{Y}$, observe that the vector $G(Q_1,y)-G(Q_2,y)$ and the vector $Q_1-Q_2$ differ by exactly one entry, namely the $(s_0,a_0)$-th one.
 Therefore, let $Q_{\text{diff}}\in\mathbb{R}^{|\mathcal{S}||\mathcal{A}|}$ be defined as